usdAG/FlowMate/README.md

 2. After loading finished add the target application to the BurpSuite internal *Scope*.
 Only in-scope targets are tracked by FlowMate
 3. Activate the detection by checking both boxes on the *Getting Started* tab of FlowMate
 4. Browse the application following the *General best practices* below
 5. Stop the detection before starting manual analysis.
-This prevents payloads and duplicate values from polluting the graph.
+This prevents payloads and duplicate values from polluting the graph
 6. Profit from the data flow graph created for you!

 ### What can you get from the graph?